Is kefir actually good for IBS? A balanced guide

-Irritable Bowel Syndrome (IBS) is the most common digestive system disorder, with around one third of the UK experiencing symptoms!1https://gutscharity.org.uk/awareness/ibs-awareness-month/
+Irritable Bowel Syndrome (IBS) is one of the most common digestive system disorders, affecting around one-third of people in the UK.1https://gutscharity.org.uk/awareness/ibs-awareness-month/

 What causes IBS?